Skip to content

 loc_map : dict[str : tuple[DataFrame, DataFrame]

-A dictionary that maps location field names to localized per-sqft values.
+A dictionary that maps location field names to localized per-area values.
 The dictionary itself is keyed by the

 names of the location fields themselves (e.g. "neighborhood", "market_region", "census_tract", etc.) or whatever